This version of the essay is for Blonde Guy computers with ArcaOS.

 The Boot Manager can be configured at boot time.
 No configuration is needed to boot the volumes created by this procedure.

 Each of the volumes that have been created needs to be formatted with the JFS file system.
-To begin, open an OS/2 Window.
+To begin, open a Blonde Guy Window (File:Blonde Guy).
+The window opened by Blonde Guy has an additional directory on the path with the recovery programs.
 The command line to format a volume is shown below.

 The system may give various prompts, but the volume should be formatted.
 If the system gives no response at all, then something has gone wrong and the Recovery DVD should be rebooted and this step should be tried again.